10 Ways To Reduce Hot Tub Running Costs

 If you don’t use your hot tub regularly, the Power Saving Timer is great for keeping your Lay-Z-Spa running costs to a minimum.

 The Power Saving Timer prevents any unnecessary use of power.
 It allows you to set the time and duration of the heating cycle so that you can enjoy your hot tub at a time of your choosing without having to leave your Lay-Z-Spa heater on at all times.

-A simple but effective way to save money when filing your spa is to use water from the hot tap mixed with cold.
-It is usually cheaper to start your spa with warm water (ensure the water is no hotter than 40°C and that you have added a thin layer of cold water to the spa first) rather than filling the spa with cold water and waiting for the spa to heat up itself.
+A simple but effective way to save money when filing your hot tub is to use water from the hot tap mixed, with a little cold at the start.
+It is far more energy-efficient to start your hot tub with warm water (ensure the water is no hotter than 40°C and that you have added a thin layer of cold water to the spa first) rather than filling the hot tub with cold water and waiting for the pump's heater to do all the work.

 Additionally, if you don’t require your spa to be as full as possible then consider filling it up to the minimum line.
 This will save on both the initial water cost as well as the continuous cost of heating the spa water.